macroing/OpenRC/README.md

 * Fix the shading algorithm to take into account occluding shapes.
 * Add texture mapping to planes and triangles.
 * Add vertex colors to triangles for shading with gradients.
+* Add view frustum culling.
+It has been started on.
+* Add scene loading from binary files.
+* Add a scene description language to "compile" to the binary files.
+* Add bounding hierarchy volumes (BHVs) to the scene.
+* Add anti-aliasing.
+* Fix the camera, so it works like the camera in FPS-games.
+* Add materials like reflective and refractive.
+Maybe as BSDFs (BRDF and BTDF).

 Dependencies
 ------------